Meridian MCP documentation

 route_task(task: string, limit?: integer)

 Generates candidates, classifies them orbitally, and returns the ranked list as a single agent-readable markdown block.
-Each entry ships with its full skill body so the caller LLM doesn't need a second tool call to read it.
+Each entry ships with its full candidate body so the caller LLM doesn't need a second tool call to read it.

 Input